USACE/cwms-data-api/docs/source/design/composite-time-series.rst

 Period of Record
 ~~~~~~~~~~~~~~~~

-The Period of Record (POR, period-of-record) for a measurement (such as the Stage at a river or the pool elevation of a
+The Period of Record (POR, period-of-record) for a measurement (such as the Stage at a river or the pool elevation of
-dam) is *ALL* available (time,value) pairs since recording began until either recording as ended or the most recent available
+a dam) is ALL available (time,value) pairs since recording began until recording has ended or the most recent available
-regardless of changes in intervals and, if unavoidable changes in averaging.
+pair, regardless of changes in intervals or unavoidable changes in averaging.

 The POR is the "best" available combined dataset that would be desired for studies requiring all values for a given
 location.

 However, "best" is subjective.
 The POR of data used to make a given decision may not be the same as data that has formal
 validation.
-Additionally having a POR of the raw, unedited data may be what
+Additionally having a POR of the raw, unedited data, may be what a user studying data validation requires.

 Naming Option 3, below, is selected for the path forward.
 A future design document will develop appropriate naming